colin6756/gwas-gene-discovery/README.md

 ```
 Returns the usage of the script as the following:
 ```
-map_snp_to_gene_vEn.py [-h] [-p P] [-d D] file list
+map_snp_to_gene_vEn.py [-h] [-p P] [-d D] file list species
 ```
 The **mandatory arguments** are:
 * File.
 A spreadsheet containing the results of GWAS analysis.
 The fields of spreadsheet should be arranged in the order below as the script was originally designed for GAPIT software outputs (examples being 2 csv files in repository).:

 SNP [integer], Chromosome [integer], Position [integer], P.value [float]

-* A plain text file containing one or more short description of the phenotype or phenotypes genes of interest are suspected to influence.
+* List.
+A plain text file containing one or more short description of the phenotype or phenotypes genes of interest are suspected to influence.
 The keywords should be vertically listed line by line.
 An example list, mock_keyword_list.txt can be found in the repository.

+* Species.
+The species of organism subjected to gwas which the script will return gene IDs specific to.
+The options are currently 3 species represented by an integer value as shown below:

+        * 1 represents rice
+        * 2 represents wheat
+        * 3 represents arabidopsis

 The **optional arguments** are:
 * logPthreshold: -log10(p-value of SNPs).
 It is used to extract SNPs strongly associated to phenotypes of interest as indicated by the association test of GWAS.
 The default value is 6 as per standard of majority of GWAS research papers.
 This needs to be provided as an integer.